Legislative Changes

 Regardless of when you use the money, consider how you want to allocate your withdrawals among the investments if you have multiple investments.
 This is especially true if you have chosen different investment options for elementary or secondary tuition and for qualified higher education expenses.
 For example, you may want to redeem a certain investment first or make withdrawals proportionately among all your investments.
 Also, if your student is the beneficiary of multiple 529 plans, you should consider how you want to allocate your withdrawals among the plans.

 If you can afford it, there may be benefits to continuing to contribute to the 529 account until your student completes college.
-You can continue to get any state income tax benefits on the contributions and tax free income on the investments.
+You can continue to get any state income tax benefits on the contributions and tax-free income on the investments.

 10. What can I do if my student didn’t use all the money in the 529 account?

 Some families may end up with money in a 529 account after their student is finished with school.
-If you use the money for purposes other than paying for qualified higher education expenses or tuition for elementary or secondary school, the earnings portion of any non-qualified withdrawals will be subject to federal income tax as well as a 10% penalty.
-Non-qualified withdrawals may also be subject to state income tax if you claimed a deduction or credit for your contributions.
-If your student received a scholarship, you can generally withdraw the money from a 529 account without a penalty, but you will still have to pay taxes on any income earned.
-You may be able to avoid paying any penalties and taxes if you change the beneficiary of the 529 account or transfer the assets to another 529 account, in both instances to a person in the same family.
-Or you could keep the savings in the 529 account if your student is considering graduate school.
-Make sure you understand the tax implications of investing in a 529 account and consider whether to consult a tax adviser.
+If you use the money for purposes other than paying for qualified higher education expenses or the other expenses detailed above, the earnings portion of these withdrawals will be subject to federal income tax as well as a 10% penalty.
+These withdrawals may also be subject to state income tax if you claimed a deduction or credit for your contributions.
+If your student received a scholarship, you can generally withdraw money from a 529 account up to the amount of the scholarship without a penalty, but you will still have to pay taxes on any income earned.

 Additional Information